Theta-Dev/ConstructionWand/README.md

 an issue, commenting on Curse or editing the default blacklist yourself (it is located at https://github.com/Theta-Dev/ConstructionWand/blob/1.16.2/src/main/java/thetadev/constructionwand/basics/ConfigServer.java#L28) and making a PR.

+## Contributions and #Hacktoberfest

+As #Hacktoberfest now requires repo owners to opt in, I added the tag to this repository.

+I'd really appreciate translations.
+Currently, ConstructionWand is available in English, German and Swedish.
+If you speak any other language you can help translate the mod and add a new language file under `src/main/resources/assets/constructionwand/lang/`.